auzgood/STIGSCAPWinTool/README.md

 WHAT IS IT: 	A Powershell script that will take a GPO backup or SCAP XCCDF file and generate stigs settings
 		Then apply them to a Windows OS using Microsoft's LGPO.exe tool from their Security Compliance Manager Toolkit

 HOW TO USE IT:	There are a few methods:

-			Apply-STIGToolBasic.ps1	This is a basic powershell script that will parse GPO backups and apply them based on hardcoded Operating Systems, features and roles

 			Apply-STIGToolAdv.ps1	IN-DEVELOPMENT.
 This is a more dynamic powershell script.
 This will detect roles, and features and even software and install the appropiate GPO backup.